Godson330/MBL-Hightech/README.md

 # License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

-**Explanation**:

-Added "License" Section: Includes a brief note about the license type and directs users to the LICENSE file for detailed information.

-**Table of Contents Updated**: Added "License" to the Table of Contents for easy navigation.

-Make sure to create a LICENSE file in the root directory of your project and include the full text of the MIT License or whichever license you choose.